m-santh/AccelerationExplorer/README.md

 [Download Acceleration Explorer from Google Play](https://play.google.com/store/apps/details?id=com.kircherelectronics.accelerationexplorer&hl=en)

+## Wiki

+Please see the [Wiki](https://github.com/KalebKE/AccelerationExplorer/wiki) for a detailed explanation of the filters.

 ## Overiew of Features

 Acceleration Explorer has five main Activities.
 A logger view, a vector view, a tilt view, a noise view and a diagnostic view.
 Each Activity provides a different visualization of some aspect of the acceleration sensor.